 This information is for current and former Higher Degree by Research students who completed their studies prior to the implementation of electronic lodgement of theses.
 If you submitted a bound paper copy of your thesis to the University Library collection, you are also invited to make a digital copy available open access.

 Please note: The Sydney Digital Thesis Project can only accept PhD and Masters (Research) theses.
-If you are unsure if you can submit please contact your Faculty Liaison Librarian for clarification.
+If you are unsure if you can submit please contact your Academic Liaison Librarian for clarification.

 1. Using .pdf format to submit your thesis.